Supporting compliance with smokefree legislation

 The Smokefree Environments and Regulated Products Act 1990 requires all internal areas of workplaces, licensed premises and certain public enclosed premises to be smokefree.

 The Smokefree Environments and Regulated Products (Vaping) Amendment Act 2020 came into force in November 2020.
-It requires vaping to be prohibited in settings where smoking is not permitted.
+It requires vaping to be prohibited in settings where smoking is also not permitted.

 Signage is used to communicate expectations and help people to know they are in a smokefree and vapefree area.